carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 ### Basic Anatomy of a Code Chunk

-The most basic (empty) code chunk looks like so:
+The most basic (empty) code chunk looks like this:

 ![blank qmd code chunk](../../fig/08-blank-code-chunk.png){: .image-with-shadow}

-Can you tell the subtle differences between the visual and source mode in RStudio?
+Can you tell the subtle differences between the visual and source modes in RStudio?
 That's right - the backticks ```.
-As seen in this image, the only **required** syntax for a code chunk are the backticks preceding and ending (seen only in source mode) and the specified language (in our case 'r') placed between the curly brackets.
+As seen in this image, the only **required** syntax for a code chunk are the backticks preceding and ending (seen only in source mode) and the specified language (in our case, 'r') placed between the curly brackets.

 Unless indicated otherwise, we will continue working in **visual mode**.

 > ## Fun fact: Other Programming Languages
 > Although we will (mostly) be using R in this workshop, it’s possible to use other programming or markup languages.
 For example, we have seen that we can use LaTeX code for equations.
 You can also use Python and a handful of other languages, so if R is not your preferred programming but you like working in the RStudio environment, don’t despair!
-Other options for include: sql, julia, bash, and c, etc. It should be noted, however, that some languages (like Python) will require installing and loading additional packages.
+Other options include SQL, Julia, bash, c, etc. It should be noted, however, that some languages (like Python) will require installing and loading additional packages.
 {: .callout}

 ## Add the code to our Paper

-Now, let's add our first code by copying and pasting the code found below into the our empty code chunk (aslo found in the `code` folder as `03_HR_analysis.R`.
+Now, let's add our first code by copying and pasting the code found below into our empty code chunk (also found in the `code` folder as `03_HR_analysis.R`.

 ~~~
 library(tidyverse)